TechTalkBlockchain/ArticlePay/README.md

 ## Overview

-The **Article Reward with Quiz** smart contract allows readers to earn ERC20 tokens for every article they read.
+The **Article Reward with Quiz** smart contract allows readers to earn ART tokens for every article they read.
 Users can read articles and, if required, complete a quiz to claim their rewards.
 This incentivizes reading and engagement with content, while ensuring that users are actively participating through quizzes.

 ## Features